 Spouse Support Group

-Are you loving a husband or wife through Alzheimer’s, dementia, or a debilitating disease?
-If so, please join us three Wednesday mornings a month.
-On the 2nd & 4th Wednesday (August 9 & 23) we will meet at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth) for coffee from 9:00-10:30 am.
-On the 3rd Wednesday (August 16) we will have a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).
+For those loving a husband or wife through Alzheimer’s and related dementias.
+Please join us three Wednesday mornings a month.
+On the 2nd & 4th Wednesday (October 11 & 25) we will meet at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth) for coffee from 9:00-10:30 am.
+On the 3rd Wednesday (October 18) we will have a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).

 Alzheimer's/Dementia Family Support Group

-For anyone loving someone through Alzheimer’s or some other dementia-related disease.
-Our next meeting will be on Thursday, August 24 from 7:00-8:30 pm at the home of Sheila Welch (see above).
+For sons and daughters loving a parent(s) through Alzheimer’s and related dementias.
+Our next meeting will be on Thursday, October 26 from 7:00-8:30 pm at the home of Sheila Welch (see above).
 Please RSVP to Sheila (information below).

 Caregiver's Workshop, Thursday, October 12, 2017, 9:00 am-12:00 pm